 What is a Drilling Machine?

-A drill is a tool used for making round holes or driving fasteners.
-It is fitted with a bit, either a drill or driver chuck. with hand-operated types dramatically decreasing in popularity and cordless battery-powered ones proliferating.
+A drill is a tool utilized for creating round holes or driving fasteners and is equipped with a bit that can either be a drill or driver chuck.
+While types operated by hand have experienced a noted decrease in popularity, cordless battery-powered types have been proliferating.

-A drilling machine, also called a drill press, is a powerful tool used to cut a round hole into or through metal, plastic, wood, or other solid materials by turning and advancing rotary drill bits into a workpiece.
+A drill machine, or drill press, is a tool used to cut a round hole into, or through metal, plastic, wood or other solid materials, by turning and advancing rotary drill bits into a workpiece by using one or several of several common functions.

-There are various operations that can be performed on a drilling machine, such as plane drilling, step drilling, core drilling, boring, counterboring, reaming, countersinking, spot facing, tapping, and trepanning.
+Operations that can be performed on a drilling machine, are plane drilling, step drilling, core drilling, boring, counterboring, reaming, countersinking, spot facing, tapping, and trepanning.

-Drills are commonly used in woodworking, metalworking, construction, machine tool fabrication, construction, and utility projects.
-Specially designed versions are made miniature applications.
+Drills are used commonly in woodworking, metalworking, construction, machine tool fabrication, construction and utility projects.
+Specially designed types are made for miniature applications.

 A drilling machine is usually composed of several or all of the following parts.

-- Base: generally bolted with the ground to support the weight of the drilling machine.
+- Base: generally bolted to the ground to support the weight of the drilling machine.

 - Column: located on one side of the base, can carry the load of the arm and drill head, with a sliding table mounted on it.